Characterizing Datasets for LLM-based Requirements Engineering: A Systematic Mapping Study: Background Related Work

-As LLM-based research consolidates, several studies have started to address dataset availability as a study dimension.
-Hou et al. conducted one of the largest, most recent literature reviews on LLM-based research within the context of software engineering~\cite{Hou2024}.
-While they reported up to 374 datasets, the vast majority pertain to code-based datasets (e.g., code, programming tasks/problems, programming prompts), and they do not provide a characterization of tasks and activities within the context of RE.
+Tailored to our scope of analysis, Cheng et al. conducted a systematic literature review on generative AI for requirements engineering~\cite{Cheng2025GenAI4RE}.
+They address evaluation methods, metrics, tools and datasets in LLM4RE research throughout a dedicated research question.
+However, with respect to datasets, their analysis is limited towards availability, claiming that less than half of the surveyed studies (48.7\%) provide available datasets.
+Despite this finding, which further motivates our study, no additional analysis is provided.
 More recently, Zadenoori et al. conducted a systematic literature review of LLM4RE research~\cite{Zadenoori2025}.
 Their study includes a proposal for a domain-specific conceptual scheme for data extraction, including specific vocabulary for attributes such as \textit{RE task} and \textit{RE stage}, which we reuse and adapt in our study for consistency and traceability.
 While their characterization is tailored to the RE domain, only 10 publicly available datasets are reported.
-Conversely, our research characterizes 62 publicly available datasets, including 9 out of the 10 datasets\footnote{Excluding LeetCode, classified as \textit{Software Engineering Tasks} and thus out of scope.} identified by Zadenoori et al~\cite{Zadenoori2025}.
+Conversely, our research characterizes 62 publicly available datasets, including 9 out of the 10 datasets identified by Zadenoori et al.~\cite{Zadenoori2025}, excluding LeetCode, which is classified as \textit{Software Engineering Tasks} and thus out of scope.

+Consequently, and to the best of our knowledge, no prior study provides a comprehensive, RE-specific characterization of publicly available datasets validated in LLM4RE research.
+Existing secondary studies mainly identify datasets and categorize them by RE activity, source, or artifact type, but overlook key aspects such as licensing, accessibility, size, labels, granularity, domain, and lifecycle coverage.
+Moreover, the value of consolidating datasets into a unified catalogue remains underexplored.
+This study addresses these gaps through a structured, dataset-centric characterization and a centralized catalogue.